 The CSP workshop is an integral part of the program.
 Students meet in small (under 30 students) groups once per week and take part in a variety of hands-on learning activities.
-Below we have described some of the CSP workshop activities: Course Review Presentations, Sound of Music, Organic Chemistry Races, Digital Storytelling, Experimental Design and Scientific Debates.
+Below we have described some of the CSP workshop activities: Course Review Presentations, Organic Chemistry Races, Experimental Design and Science/Society Debates.

 Course Review Presentations